EugenMayer/docker-image-unison/README.md

 _unison_image_: 'custom-docker-image-unison'

 A lot of credits go to [mickaelperrin](https://github.com/mickaelperrin) - most of the work has been done by him initially.

-## What does it do ?

-This image simply runs an unison server on the internal port `5000` with the specified user/uid.
-If the user/uid doesn't exist, it is created/modified on startup.

-You can also combine it with OSXFS as its done in docker-sync native_osx.

 ## Documentation